simvad/TabletopTunes/README.md

 sudo dnf install vlc vlc-devel pulseaudio
 ```

-Note: If you're using PipeWire instead of PulseAudio, the PulseAudio compatibility layer will be used automatically.
+Note: If you're using PipeWire instead of PulseAudio, the PulseAudio compatibility layer shoul be used automatically.

 ## Setup